ronosirio/snap-polarimetric/README.md

 ```

 **Success!** The block will now appear in the [UP42 custom blocks menu](https://console.up42.com/custom-blocks/) menu
-and can be selected under the "Custom blocks" tab when building a workflow.
+and can be selected under the *Custom blocks* tab when building a workflow.

 <p align="center">
   <img width="500" src="https://i.ibb.co/YpmwxY2/custom-block-successfully-uploaded.png">